 Obviously, most of the special tours and events are in German, but not all.

-In 2024, for example, the Kunsthistorisches Museum, National Library, and Leopold Museum explicitly offer English-language guided tours as part of their contribution to the event.
+At the previous edition, for example, the Kunsthistorisches Museum, National Library, and Leopold Museum explicitly offered English-language guided tours as part of their contribution to the event.

-The event has always been on the first Saturday of October.
-So the 2024 “night” takes place on October 5th.
+I don’t have an official date for 2025 yet, but the event has always been on the first Saturday of October.
+So the 2024 “night” took place on October 5th.

 Our schedule one year, for example, included a talk on Viennese coffee culture at the coffee museum, the treasury at the Deutschordenshaus, a Hieronymus Bosch exhibition, a crash course in Esperanto at the Esperanto Museum, and lifting a bar of gold at the Museum of Money at the National Bank.